A row of medieval houses in Sicily on a beach & a custom sign: 'Old buildings in Europe'

 · · · · · · · · · · · · · · · · · · · ·

-European old buildings are so special!
+Old buildings in Europe are so special!
 There is something very alluring about them.
-Is it because many are so unique and one of the kind?
+Is it because many European buildings are unique and one of the kind?
 Or maybe, because there is nothing like them is built any longer?

-This post is about authentic and unique historic old buildings in Europe, some famous, some unknown, but all so pretty!
+This post is about authentic and unique old buildings in Europe and my thoughts on why they are so alluring.
+Some of them are famous, some unknown, but all are so pretty!

 A busy medieval square with outdoor café in front of colorful old houses in Barcelona, Europe

-While Europe has everything for everyone, I am the most fascinated with its beautiful older historical buildings and castles, oozing rich history and European charm.
+While Europe has everything for everyone, I am the most fascinated with its beautiful older historical buildings and castles, oozing interesting long history and European charm.
 These houses draw me like powerful magnets.
 So, this is what I will talk about here.

 A narrow old alley with a row of old beautiful houses and cobblestone pavement in Europe